simonw/datasette/docs/json_api.rst

     }

-The ``columns`` key lists the columns that are being returned, and the ``rows`` key then returns a list of objets, each one representing a row.
+The ``columns`` key lists the columns that are being returned, and the ``rows`` key then returns a list of objects, each one representing a row.

 The ``_shape`` parameter can be used to access alternative formats for the ``rows`` key which may be more convenient for your application.
 There are three